Polymer/old-docs-site/1.0/docs/devguide/behaviors.md

       behaviors: [SuperBehavior]
     });

-Lifecycle callbacks are called on the base prototype first, then for each behavior in the order given in the `behaviors` array.
+For lifecycle events, the lifecycle callback is called for each behavior in the order given in the `behaviors` array, followed by the callback on the prototype.

-Any non-lifecycle functions on the behavior object are mixed into the base prototype.
-These may be useful for adding APIs or implementing observer or event listener callbacks defined by the behavior. **A function defined on the prototype always takes precedence over a function defined by a behavior.** If multiple behaviors define the same function, the **last** behavior in the `behaviors` array takes precedence.
+Any non-lifecycle functions on the behavior object are mixed into the base prototype, **unless the prototype already defines a function of the same name.**  If multiple behaviors define the same function, the **last** behavior in the `behaviors` array takes precedence over other behaviors.

 ## Defining behaviors